wolffy-au/process-analyst-copilot/outputs/4-reviewedprocess.md

-**1. Gather Ingredients**
-   - Ensure that you have your preferred tea leaves or tea bags readily available.
-   - Verify that the kettle is filled with fresh water and properly placed on the stovetop.
-   - Check that sugar, milk (or preferred dairy/milk alternative), and any desired sweeteners are accessible.

-   - **Assumption:** It is assumed that you are familiar with the types of tea and their preparation requirements.

-**2. Heat Water**
-   - Turn the stove to medium-high heat.
-   - Wait for the water to reach a rolling boil.
-   - Once boiling, reduce heat to a simmer to maintain warmth.

-   - **Assumption:** You understand that the boiling point of water may differ based on altitude and are aware of your brewing altitude.

-**3. Prepare Tea**
-   - Measure out one teaspoon of loose-leaf tea or use one tea bag per cup.
-   - Place the measured tea into a teapot or directly into your cup if you're using a tea infuser.
-   - Pour the heated water over the tea leaves or tea bag to initiate infusion.

-   - **Assumption:** You consistently measure the amount of water and tea you use, having a standard method or tool for measurement.

-**4. Steep and Infuse**
-   - Allow the tea to steep for the recommended time (often 2-5 minutes, depending on your preference).
-   - If using loose-leaf tea, consider straining over your cup to catch any leaves.

-   - **Assumption:** It is presumed that you can adjust the steeping time based on taste preferences.

-**5. Add Sweeteners and Creamers**
-   - Add sugar, honey, or other sweeteners as per your taste.
-   - Pour in milk (or preferred dairy/milk alternative) if desired.

-   - **Assumption:** Users are familiar with how to adjust flavorings and additives according to personal preferences.

-**6. Serve and Enjoy**
-   - Transfer the tea to your cup via a teapot or directly from the infuser.
-   - Stir thoroughly to ensure proper mixing of all ingredients.
-   - Serve immediately and enjoy the tea.

-   - **Assumption:** You understand the cooling time needed before consumption to reach a comfortable drinking temperature.

-**Final Considerations**
-- Regularly clean and descale your kettle to ensure optimal performance.
-- Be aware that variations in kettle type may affect boiling efficiency, and adjust your methods accordingly.

-By following these structured and detailed steps, you can create a precise and enjoyable tea-making process that minimizes ambiguity while incorporating all necessary assumptions.
+**The Simplest Way to Make a Cup of Tea: A Step-by-Step Workflow**

+1. **Gather Ingredients and Equipment**
+	* Ensure tea leaves or tea bags are readily available.
+	* Verify the kettle is clean and filled with fresh water.
+	* Confirm the cup or mug is suitable for hot liquids.

+2. **Heat Water in the Kettle**
+	* Plug in the kettle and fill it with fresh, cold water to the recommended level.
+	* Place the kettle on a stable surface away from children and pets.
+	* Turn on the kettle and wait for it to reach boiling point (usually indicated by a light or sound).

+3. **Measure Tea Leaves or Tea Bags**
+	* Determine the desired amount of tea leaves or tea bags based on personal preference.
+	* Use a spoon or measuring device to accurately measure the tea.

+4. **Prepare the Tea**
+	* If using loose-leaf tea, place it in a tea infuser or strainer.
+	* If using tea bags, simply add them to the cup or mug.
+	* Pour the boiling water over the tea leaves or tea bags.

+5. **Steep the Tea**
+	* Allow the tea to steep for the recommended amount of time (usually 1-3 minutes).
+	* Monitor the tea's strength and adjust the steeping time as needed.

+6. **Strain and Serve**
+	* If using loose-leaf tea, carefully remove the infuser or strainer from the cup.
+	* Add any desired sweeteners or creamers to the tea.
+	* Pour the tea into a cup or mug and serve immediately.

+7. **Clean Up**
+	* Wash the kettle and any other equipment used in the process.
+	* Store the tea leaves or tea bags in an airtight container for future use.

+**Notable Considerations:**

+* Use filtered water to prevent mineral buildup in the kettle and improve tea flavor.
+* Avoid over-steeping, as this can result in bitter tea.
+* Experiment with different tea varieties and steeping times to find your perfect cup.